 Page text is the usual bread and butter which you expect on every website.
 Media is also expected on every site, but in varying quantities.
 This would consist of photos, slideshows, embedded videos, or page graphics like icons.

 In order to merge a single website for all screen sizes you’ll need to have fluid page content.
 Sometimes you can just remove excess content but this won’t always be a solution.
 So instead you’ll need to handle images and typography by resizing down small enough to fit into the screen, but large enough for visitors to comprehend.

 J Taylor Design uses a grid-style graphic system to display recent work.
 When scaled down smaller the page breaks each image into a block segment.
 These are placed one on top of another and stream down the page vertically.
 Content is then arranged accordingly onto each section.

 Another brilliant example can be found on the Websto homepage.
-There are dozens of little icons, graphics, and even background textures which repeat across the page.
+There are dozens of little icons, graphics, and even background textures that repeat across the page.
 As the site is resized smaller the graphics resize with the page.